avdol0521/live-breh/content/h4k2liv3/Task files/T1-1-IP and MAC addresses.md

 	- [[ND]] (neighbor discovery): similar shit just for IPv6
 #### differences:
 - IP addresses are global identifiers used to communicate between networks while MAC addresses are local identifiers used to communicate directly between devices on a local network.
-- IP addresses can change but MACs cant (they can just usually they dont coz the usual normie user doesnt need to change it like ever)
+- IP addresses can change but MACs cant (they can be spoofed but usually they dont need to be coz the usual normie user doesnt need to change it like ever)